francoiskroll/FramebyFrame/DOCUMENTATION.md

 **ymax**: highest point of the Y axis.
 Default is NA, which will do it automatically.

 **dotSize**: size of the dots.
 Default is 0.5.

+**violinWidth**: dots are arranged like they were inside a violin plot.
+What do you want the width of the violin to be?
+Default is 0.09, which makes a very narrow violin.

 **connectMean**: whether or not (TRUE or FALSE) to connect the mean crosses with a line.
 This can help guiding the reader towards the comparisons they should be making, and also illustrate the LME slope (a steeper line represents a larger effect size).
 Default is TRUE.